onlyjazz/flask-reports/The amazing demo customer/README.md

-This folder includes all vibrant reports definitions files (yaml files)
+This folder includes the YAML report definition files for the demo branch

-The folder name should be = flask customer name (customers.name)
+Sub-directories are named using the following convention:   <branch>/flask.customers.name